anotherk1nd/singularity-admindocs/appendix.rst

 This recipe describes how to build an Ubuntu image using Singularity on a RHEL compatible host.

-NOTE: this tutorial is intended for Singularity release 2.1.2, and reflects standards for that version.
+.. note:: This tutorial is intended for Singularity release 2.1.2,
+    and reflects standards for that version.

 In order to do this, you will need to first install the ‘debootstrap’ package onto your host.
 Then, you will create a definition file that will describe how to build your Ubuntu image.
 Finally, you will build the image using the Singularity